rickwassing/cicada-develop/docs/overview-interface.rst

 .. figure:: images/overview-interface-4.png
     :align: center
-    :width: 912px
+    :width: 1062px

-    **Create New Event.** The portion of the data that you selected is shown in the top panel (1).
-To label the new event, select a pre-existing event label from the dropdown list, or specify a new custom event label (2).
-To create the event, press ``Create``, or use the ``Cancel`` button to abort (3).
+    **Create New Event.** The portion of the data that you selected is shown as a blue box in panel (1).
+Use panels (2) and (3) to adjust the onset and duration of the to-be-created Event.
+Use panel (4) to label the new Event, i.e. select a pre-existing event label from the dropdown list, or specify a new custom event label.
+To create the event, press ``Create``, or use the ``Cancel`` button to abort (5).

 .. note::